Jacarepaguá

-Jacarepaguá ([ʒakaɾepaˈɡwa]), with a land area of 29.27 sqmi, is a neighborhood situated in the West Zone of Rio de Janeiro, Brazil.
+Jacarepaguá ([ʒakaɾepaˈɡwa]), with a land area of 29.27 sqmi, is a neighborhood situated in the Southwest Zone of Rio de Janeiro, Brazil.
 In 2010, it had a population of 157,326.
 The name comes from the indigenous name of the location, "shallow pond of caymans", yakaré (cayman, C. yacare) + upá (pond) + guá (shallow), by the time of the Portuguese colonization.

-Jacarepaguá is located in the West Zone of Rio in the Baixada de Jacarepaguá, between Maciço da Tijuca and the Serra da Pedra Branca.
+Jacarepaguá is located in the Southwest Zone of Rio de Janeiro in the Baixada de Jacarepaguá, between Maciço da Tijuca and the Serra da Pedra Branca.
 The upper middle class Barra da Tijuca separates the suburb from the sea.

 Jacarepaguá is divided into the following sub-areas (sub-bairros), which nowadays are already considered different neighborhoods: